5 from 1 vote

 Broccoli Swamp

 Broccoli Swamp is a tasty way to eat your greens.
-This broccoli dish is a cheesy, buttery, quiche-like dish.
-Low carb, savory, and delicious down to the last crumbs in the pan.
+This broccoli dish is cheesy, buttery, and quiche-like.
+It’s low-carb, savory, and delicious down to the last crumbs in the pan.
 If you are a fan of broccoli, you will do backflips for this Broccoli Swamp recipe.

 Bridget is obsessed with broccoli.
-I knew when I saw the recipe for Broccoli Swamp in the Clare Crespo Cookbook titled A Very Veggie World that it was one I had to make.
-At first I thought it would be like a dip, but in reality, it’s more like a quiche.
-It was low carb also, so that fits perfectly with my diet.
+When I saw the recipe for Broccoli Swamp in the Clare Crespo Cookbook, A Very Veggie World, I knew I had to make it.
+At first, I thought it would be like a dip, but in reality, it’s more like a quiche.
+It was also low-carb, so that fits perfectly with my diet.
 Bridget even gobbled it up!

-I think what makes this recipe draw in little kids is the name quite honestly!
-I mean when I think of swamps, I go straight to the Swamp People show on the History Channel!
+I think what makes this recipe draw in little kids is the name, quite honestly!
+I mean, when I think of swamps, I go straight to the Swamp People show on the History Channel!
 Alligator hunting and all things swampy.
-Little kids will love trying something with the name of swamp in it, and adults will enjoy it cause it is a tasty broccoli filled dish.
+Little kids will love trying something with the name of a swamp in it, and adults will enjoy it because it is a tasty broccoli-filled dish.

-You will find a lot of quiche recipes have a pie crust.
+Many quiche recipes use a pie crust.
 This recipe doesn’t use a pie crust, but the filling is similar to what you would find in a quiche.
-In a way, this is a crustless quiche.
-Eggs, chopped broccoli, and cheese baked to perfection.
-You can also have a layer of cooked broccoli florets around the edge to mimic the swamp.
+In a way, this is a crustless quiche: eggs, chopped broccoli, and cheese baked to perfection.
+To mimic the swamp, you can also have a layer of cooked broccoli florets around the edge.

 Get our FREE